I hope answer some of frequently asked questions and basic facts about Obamacare and F1 Visa Students, H1B Visa holders in this article.

-If there is change of visa status from F1 to H1B, then you are non-exempt.
+If there is a change of visa status from F1 to H1B, then you are non-exempt.

-IRS provides multiple example of residency calculation for tax purpose in this page.
+IRS provides multiple examples of residency calculation for tax purpose in this page.

 - Individual health insurance mandate applies to USA citizens, green card holders and resident aliens

 - Individual Mandate doesn’t apply to non-resident aliens even if they file taxes

 - Resident or Non-Resident Tax status is determined by the green card test or substantial presence test.